leordeansg/leordeansg/README.md

 ---

 ## 🌱 Learning Goals
-- Full-stack frameworks (React, Node.js, Django)
+- Full stack frameworks (React, Node.js, Django)
 - Cloud basics (AWS / Azure) for deployment and scalability
 - Mobile development (Android/iOS) to broaden project reach
-- Writing more efficient, maintainable code — not just making it work, but making it **better**
+- Writing more efficient, maintainable code, not just making it work, but making it **better**

 ---